lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 ### Queue implementations

-Download the provided [Queue.java]() `Queue` interface.

-In two separate file called `DLLQueue.java`, write a class that implements the `Queue` interface using a doubly linked list.
+In a file called `DLLQueue.java`, write a class that implements the `Queue` interface using a doubly linked list.
 You can reference the book's queue implementation based on a sinly linked list in the PDF below.